 \subsection{More Implementation Details}

 Throughout experiments, we utilize three foundation models as the target model in the generation-refinement framework, including Vicuna-7B~\cite{vicuna2023}, Llama-2-7b~\citep{arxiv'23:Llama2}, and Qwen3-8B~\citep{qwen3}.
 The online evaluation is conducted in a streaming fashion: we partition the evaluation dataset into chunks of size $T = 40$ for the EAGLE framework, $T = 80$ for Hydra, and $T = 25$ for reasoning tasks, with total iterations ranging from $16$ to $120$ depending on the dataset size.
 The maximum sequence length is set to $2048$ tokens.
-We use Flash Attention to accelerate attention computation.
-The offline training phase uses approximately $1000$ samples per domain for warm-up, and the online phase processes approximately $4000$ additional samples in a streaming manner.
-We employ mixed-precision training with bfloat16 (bf16) to accelerate computation and reduce memory footprint.
+We use Flash Attention to accelerate computation.
+The offline phase uses approximately $1000$ samples per domain for warm-up, and the online phase processes approximately $4000$ additional samples in a streaming manner.
+We employ mixed-precision training with bf16 to accelerate computation and reduce memory footprint.
+The reported \emph{tokens per second} is computed as the mean of per-question TPS, i.e., we first calculate the token throughput for each individual question and then average across all questions.
 All experiments were performed using four NVIDIA A800 (80 GB) GPUs with two Intel(R) Xeon(R) Gold 6430 CPUs.

 For the online gradient descent experiments (Online-LR), we use the AdamW optimizer with $\beta_1 = 0.9$, $\beta_2 = 0.95$, and gradient clipping set to $1.0$.
 DPO-based updates are performed with a learning rate of $5 \times 10^{-7}$, a preference scaling parameter $\beta = 0.1$, and are trained for $3$ epochs per online update round.
 SFT-based updates use the same learning rate of $5 \times 10^{-7}$ with a constant warmup schedule for one epoch.
 The global batch size is set to $16$, with a micro-batch size of $2$ per GPU.
 During inference-time sampling, the temperature is fixed at $t = 0.6$, and a repetition penalty of $1.2$ is applied to mitigate repetitive outputs, which could otherwise degrade the quality of the collected training data.
 To prevent excessive reasoning behavior, we restrict the thinking budget to 1024 tokens; once this limit is reached, the model terminates the thinking process and switches to output generation.